MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/teams-pc-all.md

 However, the features you can use to collaborate differ depending on which platform the Dynamics 365 Remote Assist user is using.

 > [!NOTE]
 > At this time, Dynamics 365 Remote Assist does not support holographic annotations in [Teams for Virtualized Desktop Infrastructure (VDI)](/microsoftteams/teams-for-vdi).
-The mixed-reality toolbar does not appear for VDI users.
+The Mixed Reality toolbar does not appear for VDI users.

 ## Collaborating with Dynamics 365 Remote Assist HoloLens users versus Dynamics 365 Remote Assist mobile users
 |Task                                                                                            |Teams desktop features available when collaborating with HoloLens user                 |Teams desktop features available when collaborating with mobile user                   |